TRaSH-Guides/Guides/docs/Radarr/Tips/Merge-quality.md

 ## Merge the Qualities

-Go to your preferred Quality Profile or Create a new one.
+Go to your preferred Quality Profile or create a new one.

 `Settings` => `Profiles`